 One of the supporters of the Standing Rock Sioux nation who plans on staying at the prayer camp through the long winter months said those gathered were going to “do what it takes to protect this water.”
 Vanessa, who asked Presbyterian New Service use only her first name, is from the Lower Elwha Klallam Tribe in Port Angeles, Washington.

-Added Ufford-Chase, “We got a clear message from folks here that all of us are on occupied territories on indigenous land around the country—and every one of those communities [is] struggling with similar issues, of how to protect their land and water.
+“We got a clear message from folks here,” added Ufford-Chase, “that all of us are on occupied territories on indigenous land around the country—and every one of those communities are struggling with similar issues, of how to protect their land and water.
 We need to support them.”

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Advocacy & Social Justice, Environment, Presbyterian Mission Agency

 Tags: dakota access pipeline, dapl, environment, indian, keeping faith, life, native, Native American, north dakota, pcusa, presbyterian, sacred, standing rock, water